On the existence and regularity of local times: Regularity of local times

 \subsection{Examples}

 We begin with the leading example, which covers the case where $X$ is the solution of stochastic differential equations driven by $d$-dimensional fractional Brownian motion.
 In particular, we show that one can apply Theorem \ref{main}, allowing us to complement the open gaps in \cite{lou}.
+In order to establish (A1) and as in \cite{lou}, we apply estimates for the Malliavin derivatives proved in \cite{baudoin}.
+However, these estimates force us to restrict ourselves away from zero, cf. Theorem \ref{main2} below and Remark \ref{remark:away-from-zero}.

 Let $B=(B^1, \ldots, B^d)$ be a $d$-dimensional fractional Brownian motion with Hurst parameter $H \in (\frac{1}{4}, 1)$, i.e. the components $B^l = (B^l_t)_{t\in [0,T]}$, $1 \leq l \leq d$, are independent centered Gaussian processes satisfying